peterstieg/100-days-of-code/log.md

 **Today's Progress**:

-A, **Misc**: Watched a series of videos on Amazon Alexa, Dynamo DB, Google App Scripts, Google Mail, Google Scripts and Python.
+A, **Misc**: Wanted to know what other people do with code and tools so I decided to watch a series of videos on Amazon Alexa, Dynamo DB, Google App Scripts, Google Mail, Google Scripts and Python.

-**Thoughts:** Movie time.
+**Thoughts:** Think outside the box.

 **Link to work:** [Personal Webpage](http://www.peterstieg.com)